mmeehan-8/GUbioinformatics/MasterNotes.md

 ## Workflow 3/19
 ### Virsorter:
+- Virsorter can identify virus sequences and tell us how viruslike our contigs are by comparison with a large database
 #### FIRST: getting organized:
 made new folder labeled virsorter and new folder labeled votus on the Bucket